 A plethora of weird glitches appear to bother all Android email clients.
-With Inbox by Google being discontinued, users need some getting used to Gmail and, honestly, although does the job, Gmail is not the greatest Google app for Android.
+With Inbox by Google being discontinued, users need some getting used to Gmail, and, honestly, although does the job, Gmail is not the most excellent Google app for Android.
 Especially with certain overlying bugs like this one that we’ll try to fix today.
 Namely, it seems that Gmail emails are not deleting for some users.

-By reports, deleted emails keep reappearing even after a few trys.
+By reports, deleted emails keep reappearing even after a few tries.
 To fix this, check the instructions we provided below.

 Why do deleted emails reappear in Gmail?

 Now, you don’t have to be on your PC to utilize the web-based client but that’s the preferable way.
-Just open any browser and navigate to Gmail, here.
+Just open any browser and navigate to Gmail.
 Once there, open Inbox and select the emails you want to delete.
-After that, tap on the Recycle Bin icon to delete them.
+After that, please tap on the Recycle Bin icon to delete them.
 As simple as that.